 [Section 6 amended by No. 15 of 1974 s.
 2; No. 101 of 1978 s.
 5; No. 62 of 1994 s.
 109; No. 14 of 1996 s.
 4; No. 51 of 1998 s.
 5.]

-7. Interpretation
+7. Terms used in this Act

 (1) In this Act unless the context requires otherwise —

-“authorized explosive” means any explosive which under section 14 has been declared an authorized explosive for the purposes of this Act;
+“authorised explosive” means any explosive which under section 14 has been declared an authorised explosive for the purposes of this Act;

-“blasting agent” means any material or mixture intended for blasting, not otherwise an authorized explosive and none of the ingredients of which is an authorized explosive; provided that the finished product cannot be detonated when tested in a manner laid down by the Chief Inspector;
+“blasting agent” means any material or mixture intended for blasting, not otherwise an authorised explosive and none of the ingredients of which is an authorised explosive; provided that the finished product cannot be detonated when tested in a manner laid down by the Chief Inspector;

-“Chief Inspector” means the person holding or acting in the office of chief inspector for the purposes of section 9 under the designation of Chief Inspector of Explosives and Dangerous Goods or such other designation as applies to that office under the Public Service Act 1978 2;
+“Chief Inspector” means the person holding or acting in the office of chief inspector for the purposes of section 9 under the designation of Chief Inspector of Explosives and Dangerous Goods or such other designation as applies to that office under the Public Sector Management Act 1994 2;

 “container” means any case, barrel, box, drum, tank, canister, tin or other receptacle, and includes every package in or by which explosives or dangerous goods may be cased, covered, enclosed, contained or packed;